takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 matrixECIToECEF = uniform('mat4')
 ```

 The rotation matrix for converting ECI to ECEF coordinates.
-This matrix is used to orient stars as seen from the earth in `StarsNode`.
+This matrix is used to orient stars as seen from Earth in `StarsNode`.

 #### sunDirectionECEF, moonDirectionECEF